 SONIC Drive-In Work Benefits

 A national company, SONIC Drive-In offers a great deal of job benefits to employees at every level.
-SONIC grants employee benefits to workers based on experience with the company, job title, and employment status.
-For example, many part-time associates may access time off and restaurant discounts; however, these workers often may not access 401(k) plans or insurance options.
-Healthcare packages and other more expansive employment benefits typically go to full-time workers, most often in management positions.
-Consult with a SONIC hiring manager during the interview process to see what work benefits you qualify for.
+The fast food chain grants employee benefits to workers based on experience with the company, job title, and employment status.
+For example, many part-time associates receive time off and restaurant discounts; however, part-time workers may not qualify for 401(k) plans or insurance options, which remain available to full-time associates.
+Healthcare packages and other more expansive employment benefits typically go to full-time workers, as well.
+The average full-time employee works in a management position.